 Treatments to remove chloramines are different than treatments for removing chlorine.
 Please contact your physician or dialysis specialist for questions pertaining to kidney dialysis water treatment.
 Contact your pet store or veterinarian for questions regarding water used for fish and other aquatic life.

-You may also contact our Customer Service Center at 1-800-272-1325 for more chloramine information.
+You may visit newjerseyamwater.com, Select Water Quality and click Chloramines for more information.
+Customers can also contact our Customer Service Center at 1-800-272-1325 for more chloramine information.